 Know the True Cost of Running an Appliance

-Some power meters, like the Watts up? series made by ThinkTank Energy Products Inc., can also figure out the cost of energy used by each appliance you test.
+Some power meters, like the Kill A Watt EZ Electric Usage and the Kill A Watt Power Monitoring for Dummies, can also figure out the cost of energy used by each appliance you test.
 Enter your cost per kilowatt-hour (which you can find on your utility bill) into the meter and the power meter will do the math for you and display that information in dollars and cents.

 Use this Data to Save Money